getify/Functional-Light-JS/ch1.md

 >
 > https://twitter.com/jeremydmiller/status/568797862441586688

-Remember, every single line of code you write, has a reader cost associated with it.
+Remember, every single line of code you write has a reader cost associated with it.
 That reader may be another team member, or even your future self.
-Neither of those readers will be impressed with overly clever unnecessary sophistication to show off FP prowess.
+Neither of those readers will be impressed with overly clever unnecessary sophistication to show off your FP agility.

-The best code will be the code that is most readable in the future because it strikes exactly the right balance between what it can/should be (idealism) and what it must be (pragmatism).
+The best code is the code that is most readable in the future because it strikes exactly the right balance between what it can/should be (idealism) and what it must be (pragmatism).

 ## Resources

 I have drawn on a great many different resources to be able to compose this text.
-I believe you too may benefit from them, so I wanted to take a moment to talk about them.
+I believe you too may benefit from them, so I wanted to take a moment to point them out.

 ### Books

-Some FP-JavaScript books that you should definitely read:
+Some FP/JavaScript books that you should definitely read:

 * [Professor Frisbee's Mostly Adequate Guide to Functional Programming](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch1.html) by [Brian Lonsdorf](https://twitter.com/drboolean)
 * [JavaScript Allongé](https://leanpub.com/javascript-allonge) by [Reg Braithwaite](https://twitter.com/raganwald)